-Sexual Harassment: A form of discrimination consisting of unwelcome, gender-based verbal, written, electronic and/or physical conduct.
+Sexual Harassment: A form of discrimination the includes, but is not limited to, engaging in unwelcome, gender-based verbal, written, electronic and/or physical conduct.
 Sexual harassment does not have to be of a sexual nature, however, and can include offensive remarks about a person's gender.
 There are two types of sexual harassment:

-- Hostile Environment Sexual Harassment occurs when the conduct is sufficiently severe and/or pervasive and so objectively offensive that it has the effect of altering the terms or conditions of employment or substantially limiting the ability of a student to participate in or benefit from the College's educational and/or social programs (and/or student housing). - Quid Pro Quo Sexual Harassment occurs when an individual in a position of real or perceived authority, conditions the receipt of a benefit upon granting of sexual favors.
+- 1. Hostile Environment Sexual Harassment occurs when the conduct is sufficiently severe and/or pervasive and so objectively offensive that it has the effect of altering the terms or conditions of employment or substantially limiting the ability of a student to participate in or benefit from the College's educational and/or social programs (and/or student housing). - Quid Pro Quo Sexual Harassment occurs when an individual in a position of real or perceived authority conditions the receipt of a benefit upon granting of sexual favors.